 - So now lets put the AQSTIX up against the Bose Soundlink.

-- The AQSTIX weights a little more then the Bose Soundlink.
+- The AQSTIX weights are a little more than the Bose Soundlink.

 - The Bose and the AQSTIX are water resistant they can get wet without worries.

 - The AQSTIX has the added ability to charge a phone or smart device.
 Whereas the Bose Soundlink does not